jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

     Exception

-  because it is not an IndexError_.
+  because it is not an IndexError_

-* As a rule of thumb I write one line of code for one exception handler, that way I know which line caused which error
+* As a rule of thumb I write one line of code for one exception handler to know which line caused which error

   .. code-block:: python